playbenny/benny_manual/docs/blockipedia.md

 ### fx.filter.2pole
 - surreal machines' zero delay feedback filter model

+### fx.filter.abl.filther
+- wrapper for the abl.dsp.filther filter. second input is frequence modulation. only available in max 9.

+### fx.filter.abl.lowpass
+- wrapper for the abl.dsp.dfm filter. second input is frequence modulation. only available in max 9.

+### fx.filter.abl.vowel
+- wrapper for the abl.dsp.vowel filter. second audio input is switchable between cutoff and formant modulation. only available in max 9.

 ### fx.filter.fixed.bank
 - fixed filter bank based on the moog 914 with an option to split odd and even bands to different outputs.